 Student Handbook - Fraternity & Sorority Life Policies

 Fraternity and sorority life at Union College is part of a long and storied history dating back to 1825, and has proved to be an invaluable part of the campus community.
-As the home of the “Union Triad,” we are often recognized as the “Mother of Fraternities.”
-The fraternity and sorority life community at Union is comprised of the Interfraternity Council, the College Panhellenic Council, and the Multicultural Greek Council, together representing 20 chapters.
+As the home of six founding fraternities and the "Union Triad," we are often recognized as the “Mother of Fraternities.”
+The fraternity and sorority life community at Union is comprised of the Interfraternity Council, the College Panhellenic Council, and the Multicultural Greek Council, together representing 18 chapters.

 The rules and procedures outlined herein have been established by the College to promote a safe, healthy, and productive fraternity and sorority experience for all students involved.
 Fraternities and sororities must adhere to all rules and procedures that appear in this section, in addition to those outlined in the Student Conduct Code.